 AR’s line of Solid-state pulsed amplifiers are designed for a variety of frequency bands between 1 and 4 GHz.
 These bands primarily line up with automotive, aviation and military standards.
 Particularly, these frequency bands cover L and S band radar pulse testing as required by automotive standards, as well as various high-power offerings for specific octave frequencies from 1 – 2 GHz and 2 – 4 GHz as required by MIL-STD-464 and DO-160, as well as full vehicle automotive testing.

 Within these frequency bands, a number of standard output power options from 1 kW to 20 kW are available.
 Paired with the appropriate antenna, these amps can generate a wide range of field strengths at a wide array of antenna distances.
-Additionally, AR has the capability to build custom amplifiers up to 150,000 watts depending upon frequency and pulse conditions.
+Additionally, AR has the capability to build custom amplifiers up to 150,000 W depending upon frequency and pulse conditions.

 Below is a table showing our standard product lines and their applicable applications.